-See Figure 3-8.
-The control panel is equipped with one or two 120V GFCI (A) and 240V Twist-lock (B) outlets for running accessories or tools from the generator.
-Power is supplied to the receptacles any time the engine is running and the main circuit breaker and the receptacle circuit breakers are switched to the ON (I) position.
+See Figure 3-7.
+Depending upon the model, the control panel is equipped with one or two 120V GFCI (A) and a 240V Twist Lock (B) outlet for running accessories or tools from the generator.
+Power is supplied to the receptacles any time the engine is running and the main circuit breaker is switched ON (I).